 School Self-Evaluation is an ongoing process which recognises school achievements / improvements and identifies next steps for development.
-Our self-evaluation is supported by regular monitoring and evidence trails, to include Raise-on-line and other relevant key performance indicators.
-This information is summarised in the School Self Evaluation (SSE) document which is updated on a termly basis.
+Our self-evaluation is supported by regular monitoring and evidence trails, to include ASP and other relevant key performance indicators.
+This information is summarised in the School Evaluation (SEF) document which is updated on a termly basis.

-From this, a three year School Development Plan (SDP) is put in place to capture our aspirations.
-The SDP identifies key areas for improvement and establishes a programme of robust actions to fulfil the immediate and long term requirements of our pupils and other stakeholders, whilst maintaining the financial viability of the school.
-Governors and Senior Leaders work together in the creation of the SDP and the Headteacher, along with key staff and Senior Leaders, holds responsibility for fulfilling the priorities.
+From this, School Action Plan (RAPP) is put in place to capture our aspirations.
+The RAPP identifies key areas for improvement and establishes a programme of robust actions to fulfil the immediate and long term requirements of our pupils and other stakeholders, whilst maintaining the financial viability of the school.
+Governors and Senior Leaders work together in the creation of the RAPP and the Headteacher, along with key staff and Senior Leaders, holds responsibility for fulfilling the priorities.
 The Headteacher reports termly to the FGB on progress towards targets and Governors' visits allow them to evidence progress independently.
 Outcomes are used to inform future strategies and goals.

-The SDP and raising attainment plans inform targets for staff.
+The Action Plan alongside subject raising attainment plans inform targets for staff.
 Teacher's performance is managed robustly and is part of an ongoing assessment process, used as a basis for salary progression.
 A full analysis of teacher performance is discussed by the Pay Committee of the Governing Body in the autumn term.
 Non-teaching staff take part in an annual professional review to examine achievements and look at next steps in performance.

-In order to make more rapid progress, Raising Attainment plans will be introduced in September 2018 to set clear priorities for improvement in English and Mathematics.
-Governors will hold the senior leaders to account.
+In order to make more rapid progress, Action Plan and Raising Attainment plans will be in September reviewed every six weeks in order to set clear priorities for improvement in English and Mathematics.
+Governors will hold the Senior Leaders to account.